TeamIRI/darkshield-api-demos/filepicker/README.md

 ![Searching and Masking Files through Interactive File Browser](filepicker-masking.gif)

+## Synopsis

+This example demonstrates the use of the DarkShield API to search and mask files picked through a file browser.

+## Requirements

-This example demonstrates the use of the *darkshield-files* API to search and mask files picked through a file browser.
-To run, the *plankton* web services API must be hosted on the location specified in server_config.py (by default *http://localhost:8959*) and must have the *darkshield* and *darkshield-files* plugins installed.
+To run, the *plankton* web services API must be hosted at the location specified in *server_config.py* (by default *http://localhost:8959*) with both the *darkshield* and *darkshield-files* plugins installed.

+Python 3 must be installed.

+The dependencies specified in the root *requirements.txt* file must be installed with `pip install -r requirements.txt`.

+## Search Matchers and Masking Rules

 The example will find and mask all of the following common sensitive data types with format-preserving encryption.